hamidahoderinwale/astro_site/src/pages/posts/aesthetics.md

 past-tense was unintentional, i'll keep them for a while. some things are being left behind though. some dirty dust has been washed away.

-i was brought up to dress 'sharp'. i had glasses and wore classic department clothes, bought in bulk, bought on sale. i grew up and thrifted, scoured old closets, a river of black, white, shades of blue and green. things i liked.
+i was brought up to dress 'sharp'. i had glasses and wore classic department clothes, bought in bulk, bought on sale. i grew up and thrifted, scoured old closets, my closet is a river of black, white, shades of blue and green. things i liked. things i like.